omajul85/CV/README.md

 - I have worked in multicultural and multidisciplinar teams and that gave me good communicational skills, being able to travel often and use 3 languages on my daily basis.
 - Excited by failure: For the last 16 weeks I have been exposed to completely new topics, challenges and situations that can be overwhelming.
 I know how to learn from failure and I I trust my abilities to cope and adapt.
-- Self and quick learner: I am a passionate self learner and enjoy reading and discovering multiple areas (not just coding), such as art, music, languages, etc.
+- Self and quick learner: I am a passionate self learner and enjoy reading and discovering multiple areas (not just coding), such as painting (I painted more than 15 pictures using different techniques), music (I can play more than 8 instruments and still have no idea of reading music), languages (I learned the basics of french on my own before taking the adventure of moving to France looking for new career opportunities).

 ## Work
 - [Dalet Digital Media Systems](http://www.dalet.com/) - *IT & Broadcasting Support Engineer* - (Oct 2013 - Mar 2016, Paris - France)